Legal Homepage Redesign — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 The Craft of a Homepage Redesign

 A Figma-to-Elementor Pro homepage redesign on a WPBakery site — built in draft, not pushed live until the agency principal signed off.
 The brief was explicit: Elementor Pro, develop in the draft.
 The friction emerged when the new Elementor header and footer were applied site-wide: Elementor suppressed WPBakery styles, briefly taking the site down.
-A backup was restored, the conflict resolved, and the global header and footer propagated before the agency reviewed.
+We restored a backup, resolved the conflict, and propagated the global header and footer before the agency reviewed.

 Snapshot